Gourish112/pharmUpaay/README.md

 2. **Main Menu Options:**
    - **Take Picture:** Use the camera to capture an image of the affected crop/plant.
    - **Launch Gallery:** Select an existing image from the device gallery.
-   - **Chatbot:** Interact with the app's chatbot for further assistance.
-   - **Video Conferencing:** Connect with an expert for professional advice.

 3. **Disease Diagnosis:**
    - The app processes the image using an ML model to detect and identify the disease, providing a clear diagnosis and actionable insights.